brunaciarlo/Nikel/README.md

 <h2 id="about">📖 About</h2>

-This project is an cashflow application.
+This project is a cashflow application.
 You must create an account inserting e-mail and password, login, and insert in the system the cash inflow or outflow, from now or future transfers, with the goal of helping the user to have financial control.
 [![project][PROJECT__BADGE]][PROJECT__URL]

 <h4>🔒 Important!</h4>